augustrm/augustrm/README.md

 - Hi, I’m @augustrm
-- I’m interested in Data Science, High-speed computing, Steganography, and Automating the boring stuff
+- I’m interested in Data Science, Computer Graphics, Cryptography
 - I’m currently learning Rust, Scala
-- I’m looking to collaborate on Python projects, Math-heavy projects

 <!---
 augustrm/augustrm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.